 During early 2017, the band began talking to David Ellefson, bassist of the band Megadeth.
 Interestingly enough, David had launched a successful record label of his own called EMP Label Group.
 As a result of these talks, the band inked a distribution deal with David’s label.
 With the new label and huge support from a Kickstarter campaign, they released PAIN.
 The band performed shows across the US and Europe to support the release of their third album.

-In spring of 2020, the band began working on album number 4, and signed with Rockfest Records.
+In 2020, the band began working on album number 4, and signed with Rockfest Records with the self-titled album to be released in 2021.